 The Department of Revenue requires that the City report its "rolled-back rate" for millage to determine what rate (when applied to the new year) would cause a tax levy in approximately the same amount as the year before.
 This is without considering new construction and annexations.
-On May 25, 2022 the Seminole County Property Appraiser released estimated taxable values for Casselberry.
-For FY 2023, the City Commission is asked to set its proposed millage rate at 2.9990.
+On June 23, 2022 the Seminole County Property Appraiser released estimated taxable values for Casselberry.
+For FY 2023, the City proposes to set its millage rate at 2.9000.
 Because taxable values have grown higher for FY 2023, the rolled-back rate calculates to be a little lower.
-For FY 2023 the rolled-back rate is estimated to be 2.7301 mills.
+For FY 2023 the rolled-back rate is estimated to be 2.7082 mills.